Skip to main content

 Darren and Victoria share what happened after their twins were diagnosed with Twin-to-Twin Transfusion Syndrome.

-When Darren and Victoria’s twins were diagnosed with Twin-to-Twin Transfusion Syndrome (TTTS) (LINK - INF16) during pregnancy, they desperately wanted to find out more about the condition.
+When Darren and Victoria’s twins were diagnosed with Twin-to-Twin Transfusion Syndrome (TTTS) during pregnancy, they desperately wanted to find out more about the condition.

 Thanks to the healthcare professionals who supported them, plus resources on the Twins Trust website, the couple learned about the options available to them when faced with a TTTS diagnosis.